 Fish Food for Goldfish

 Aquarium fish lead a less active life and need much less food to stay well fed and healthy.
-Specially formulated goldfish food is recommended for goldfish, and it has a lower concentration of protein - which goldfish have trouble digesting - and more carbohydrates than standard fish food.
-Goldfish food is available in both flake and pellet form, and offering both types of food can give fish variety for their feeding preferences.
+Specially formulated goldfish food is recommended for these fish, and it has a lower concentration of protein - which goldfish have trouble digesting - and more carbohydrates than standard fish food.
+Goldfish food is available in both flake and pellet form and offering both types of food can give fish variety for their feeding preferences.
 Flakes float and pellets sink, which gives the fish opportunities to feed at different levels in the tank.

-What Can You Feed Your Goldfish Besides Fish Food?
+What to Feed Goldfish Besides Fish Food?

 In addition to goldfish food, a variety of unique treats can be offered occasionally to goldfish to supplement their basic diet.
 Goldfish can eat: